 Follow the Journey

-As the coronavirus escalated last week, Carpe Diem staff, students, and families faced many difficult and frequently changing realities.
-The safety and well-being of our students and Overseas Educators is always our number one priority, and determining what would best serve our students in the field was a challenge that required sifting through a deluge of information and constant adaptation.
-As the global socio-political… Read More
+As the coronavirus escalated in early March, Carpe Diem staff, students, and families faced many difficult and frequently changing realities.
+The safety and well-being of our students and Overseas Educators is always our number one priority, and determining what would best serve our students in the field was a challenge that required sifting through a… Read More

 By Carpe Diem Education Alumni Breezy Zins